usgpo/bill-status/BILLSTATUS-XML_User_User-Guide.md

       - name (e.g., H.Res.776)
       - url (e.g., https://www.congress.gov/bill/113th-congress/house-resolution/776/)
     - text
        -Example: ```<![CDATA On 7/30/2013, a motion was filed to discharge the Committee on Rules from the consideration of H.Res.306 a resolution providing for consideration of H.Res.36.
 A discharge petition requires 218 signatures for further action.
 (Discharge Petition No. <a href="http://clerk.house.gov/113/lrc/pd/petitions/DisPet0004.xml">113-4</a>: text with signatures.]])
-The ìTextî element is enclosed in CDATA.``` The "Text" element is enclosed in CDATA.
+The ‚ÄúText‚Äù element is enclosed in CDATA.``` The "Text" element is enclosed in CDATA.
     - links
       - link
         - name (e.g., H.Res.776)